Enforcing Child Custody Orders in Orange County

 - Writing a description of your child, including physical features and other characteristics.

 - Taking full-face color photographs for identification regularly.

 Protect Your Custody Rights in Orange County, CA

 My name is Kevin B. Gibbs, and I have served Southern California residents in divorce and family court cases for more than two decades.
-As a board-certified family law specialist, I am experienced in these types of cases and am prepared to go to extra mile to protect your rights and the interests of your child.
+As a board-certified family law specialist, I am experienced in these types of custody cases and am prepared to go to extra mile to protect your rights and the interests of your child.
 Don't hesitate to retain the legal support and counsel necessary to protect your family.
 I offer free initial consultations, so contact my team today.
 I will do my best to schedule your case evaluation within the first 48 hours of your call.

 Contact Kevin B. Gibbs, APLC today and learn more about how I am prepared to help you protect your rights and the best interests of your child.